 When memory cards can’t write the video data fast enough it causes the camera to just stop recording.
-It can also be a combination of the camera’s buffer being too small and the memory card not being able to record the data it receives from the camera buffer fast enough in order to keep the camera capturing new video data smoothly.
-When a camera that shoots 4K has buffer issues it becomes even more important to be using memory cards with very fast write speeds.
+The problem can also also be caused by a combination of the camera’s buffer being too small and the memory card not being able to record the data it receives from the camera buffer fast enough in order to keep the camera capturing more video data smoothly.
+And when a camera that shoots 4K has buffer issues, it becomes even more important to be using memory cards with very fast write speeds.

-Most people are using standard CF and SD memory cards that are rated with an average of 60MB to 90MB per second data speeds like these SanDisk Extreme 64GB SDXC UHS-I cards.
+Many people are using standard CF memory cards like these SanDisk Extreme 64GB Compact Flash Cards or standard SD memory cards that are rated with an average of 60MB to 90MB per second data speeds like these SanDisk Extreme 64GB SDXC UHS-I cards.
 Cards like these are fast enough for most 1080p video shooting, bursts of still photos shot in RAW up to around 36MP, and for some 4K video recording at 24 frames per second.
 But often they aren’t fast enough if you want to shoot 4K video at 30-60 frames per second.

 The problem is that the actual write speeds of most memory cards are usually only half, or at most, two thirds of the rated speeds that are printed on the face of the memory cards.
 This is because the stated card speeds are normally read speeds and not write speeds.
 So card manufacturers can be tricky when disclosing their card speeds.